IPS-LMU/The-EMU-SDMS-Manual/_book/app_chap-useCases.md

 The second argument of the `query()` contains a string that represents an EQL statement.
 This fairly simple EQL statement consists of `==`, which is the equality operator of the EQL, and on the right hand side of the operator the label *n* that we are looking for.

 The `query()` function returns an object of the class `emuRsegs` that is a superclass of the well known `data.frame`.
 The various columns of this object should be fairly self-explanatory: `labels` displays the extracted labels, `start` and `end` are the start time and end times in milliseconds of each segment and so on.
-We can now use the information in this object to calculate the mean durations of these segments as shown in R Example \@ref(rexample:usecases-uc1eval).
+We can now use the information in this object to calculate the mean durations of these segments as shown in the R code snippet below.

 ```r